alejo14171/portfolio/README.md

 # My Portfolio

 This is my Data Scientist and Full Stack Dev portfolio.
 Fisrt version made only using bolt.new AI.
+Currently using dummy data.